 Know the ownership drill

-In the good old days, copyright owners were prominently noted in the copyright notice that the law required published works to carry.
-For works with such a notice, your task is easier (at least you have a starting point).
+In the good old days, copyright owners were prominently noted in the copyright notice that used to be required.
+For works with a copyright notice, your task is easier (at least you have a starting point).
 But for many works, figuring out whom to ask can be a major undertaking.
 Sometimes it is impossible.
-Nevertheless, if you keep in mind the structure we've set out above, it can provide you with a systematic way to approach the task:
+Nevertheless, if you keep in mind the structure we've set out below, it can provide you with a systematic way to approach the task:

 Orphan works and taking risks

 If you can't identify authors (or their estates) or business owners, or can't successfully contact them, you probably have an "orphan work."
 The vast majority of materials in our libraries and archives are in this category today -- works for which a copyright owner cannot be found.
-These works present serious policy challenges to our copyright law in that they will languish unless a suitable way can be found to allow uses of them that adequately address the rights of copyright owners.
-Until such time as a legislative solution emerges, those of us who wish to make uses of orphan works must ask ourselves how much risk we are willing to take that an owner we've tried to find and couldn't find will one day come out of the woodwork and exercise the law's harsh remedies to punish us for our uses.
+Until such time as a legislative solution emerges, those of us who wish to make uses of orphan works must ask ourselves how much risk we are willing to take that an owner we've tried to find and couldn't, will one day come out of the woodwork and exercise the law's harsh remedies to punish us for our uses.
 Most people are unwilling to take this chance, but some are not.
 Some are quietly digitizing works that seem very low risk, and providing access to them to the public.
-Little by little, we edge forward in the dark.
-For more information about orphan works, please see public domain and orphan works.
+For more information about orphan works, please see digitization and orphan works.

 Assuming the work you wish to use is protected, the work has not been licensed for your use online, and your use is not a fair use or otherwise exempt from liability for infringement, you need permission.
 Now what?